SudhanhuAgasti/valentenday-project/README.md

-the mostly they not found here but send the feeling for other Automated system of gen they both send end to end
+the mostly they not found here but send the feeling for other Automated system of gen they both send end to end how ever they far away from each other